bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Chronic Heart Disease

-Conditions like lupus and rheumatoid arthritis involve the immune system erroneously attacking healthy tissues, impacting multiple organs and leading to complex health issues.
+Diseases like lupus and rheumatoid arthritis involve the immune system attacking healthy tissues, leading to inflammation and systemic health issues.

 Cancer